-Revenues from the EMEA region were \$75.2 million, \$68.5 million and \$72.9 million in 2017, 2016 and 2015, respectively.
-The increase in 2017 compared to 2016 was primarily a result of the inclusion of revenue from the 2017 acquisition of Pixi as well as increased transactional and subscription revenues.
-Revenues were also positively impacted by the strengthening of the euro compared to the US dollar.
-The increases were partially offset by the weakening of the Norwegian krone and British pound sterling compared to the US dollar.
+The increase in revenues in the EMEA region in 2018 as compared to 2017 was primarily a result of the inclusion of a full period of revenue from the fiscal 2017 acquisition of Pixi.
+Revenues in 2018 compared to 2017 were also positively impacted by the strengthening of the euro compared to the US dollar partially offset by the weakening of the British pound sterling compared to the US dollar.